If you smoke you probably at some point decided:

 I must admit, using any tobacco with my herb, was also was a big culprit in these lethargic zombie-mode type of sessions…

-But the added benefit of a vaporizer is: using pure herb is just SO much easier with a vaporizer!
+But the added benefit of a vaporizer is: using pure herb is just SO much more comfortable with a vaporizer!

 Just grind a little, put it in and vape it up.

-Then there’s the benefit of needing much less herb to get medicated…which will result in a huge return on your investment in the long run.
+Then there's the benefit of needing much less herb to get medicated, which will result in a massive return on your investment in the long run.